BenjaminDSmithy/htpc-docker-standup/README.md

     - [Varken](https://github.com/Boerderij/Varken) - for aggregating data from the Plex ecosystem into InfluxDB using Grafana for a frontend
     - [Grafana](https://grafana.com/) - for making dashboards out of the Varken Data
     - [Traefik](https://traefik.io/) - Reverse Proxy and SSL Support
+    - [DenyHosts](http://denyhosts.sourceforge.net/) - DenyHosts is a log-based intrusion prevention security tool for SSH servers written in Python.
+It is intended to prevent brute-force attacks on SSH servers by monitoring invalid login attempts in the authentication log and blocking the originating IP addresses.

 This project was heavily inspired by the [MediaBox](https://github.com/tom472/mediabox) project...
 Many Thanks!